Privacy and Cookies

 We are Stepping Stone Projects, a company limited by guarantee incorporated in England and Wales (registered number: 2647645) and registered with the Charity Commission for England and Wales (charity registration number: 1004375).
 We are a homelessness charity providing services and accommodation to individuals in housing need.

 Personal data is any information relating directly or indirectly to an identifiable living person.
-We hold personal information about our clients, employees, trustees and volunteers to allow us to provide our services effectively.
+We hold personal information about our customers, colleagus, trustees and other volunteers to allow us to provide our services effectively.

 We are registered as a Data Controller with the Information Commissioner’s Office (ICO).
 Our registration number is: Z5859520